 What Leon says to Claire in Degeneration proves that, he’s more open with her when she was feeling depressed.

-You know, to me this whole thing with Leon and Ada and Claire and Steve is like they’re trying to have that whole thing of opposites attracting and trying to have characters falling in love in a matter of seconds or hours.
-Well opposites don’t attract, they "attack" and that's what happened to Leon.from ABC’s 20/20 have shown that more and more people look for things that they have in common with others.
+This whole thing with Leon and Ada and Claire and Steve is like they're trying to have that whole thing of opposites attracting and trying to have characters falling in love in a matter of seconds or hours.
+Well opposites don’t attract, they "attack" and that's what happened to Leon.
 Look how much Leon and Claire have in common.
 And this whole thing with Leon… and Ashley doesn’t make any sense at all and the fact that he blew her off shows that's not going to happen.
 Then there are RE pairings that some people base on nothing like… Leon and Angela and Claire and Wesker (sick fucks)… just like Leon and Ashley only dumbass fucks are into that.

 Leon and Claire are fully able to trust each other and that was shown in RE: Degeneration.
 The short team-up and scenes between them… well unlike Leon and Ada there was no miss trust and no lying.
 Leon and Claire didn’t get into a physical fight where they hold a gun or a knife threatening to kill each other.
 Leon didn’t act like some stupid immature jackass punk; Claire wasn’t a bitch and wasn’t going to backstab Leon.
 A Leon and Ada team-up is a crappy one, it’s a team-up that’s in chaos.
 Now with Leon and Claire… everything works.
 When two people come together and they have that have much in common and are right for each other… a L/C team-up is one that works very well.
 Although like I said, it was a short team-up, but a team-up that worked far better.